Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete

 Consider a clause $C$ and let $\sigma$ be an arbitrary substitution.
 The clause $C\sigma$ and variable-renamed variants thereof are called \emph{instances} of $C$.
 A term $s$ is called \emph{ground}, if it does not contain any variables.
 A clause $C$ shall be called \emph{essentially ground} if it does not contain free-sort variables and for every base-sort variable $x$ occurring in $C$, there is an atomic constraint $x\equals d$ in $C$ for some constant symbol $d\in\Omega_\LA\cup\Omega_\LA^\alpha$.
 A clause set $N$ is \emph{essentially ground} if all the clauses it contains are essentially ground.

-We can restrict the syntactic form of clauses even further without limiting expressiveness. \begin{definition}[Normal Form of Clauses and Clause Sets] A clause $\Lambda \;\|\; \Gamma \to \Delta$ is in \emph{normal form} if all base-sort variables which occur in $\Lambda$ do also occur in $\Gamma \to \Delta$.
-A clause set $N$ over the BSR fragment with simple bounds is in \emph{normal form} if all clauses in $N$ are in normal form and pairwise variable disjoint. \end{definition} Let us briefly clarify why the above requirement on clauses does not limit expressiveness.
-Any base-sort variable $x$ not fulfilling the stated requirement can be removed from the clause $\Lambda\;\|\;\Gamma\to\Delta$ by existential quantifier elimination methods that transform $\Lambda$ into an equivalent constraint $\Lambda'$ in which $x$ does not occur.\footnote{Methods for the elimination of existentially quantified real variables include Fourier-Motzkin variable elimination \cite{Dantzig1973}, the Loos-Weispfenning procedure \cite{Loos1993} and many others, see e.g.\ Chapter 5 in \cite{Kroening2008} for further details.} Moreover, $\Lambda'$ can be constructed in such a way that it contains only atomic constraints of the form admitted in Definition \ref{definition:BSRwithConstrSyntax} and so that no variables or constant symbols other than the ones in $\Lambda$ are necessary.
+We can restrict the syntactic form of clauses even further without limiting expressiveness. \begin{definition}[Normal Form of Clauses and Clause Sets] A clause $\Lambda \;\|\; \Gamma \to \Delta$ is in \emph{normal form} if all base-sort variables which occur in $\Lambda$ also occur in $\Gamma \to \Delta$.
+A clause set $N$ is in \emph{normal form} if all clauses in $N$ are in normal form and pairwise variable disjoint. \end{definition} Let us briefly clarify why the above requirement on clauses does not limit expressiveness.
+Any base-sort variable $x$ not fulfilling the stated requirement can be removed from the clause $\Lambda\;\|\;\Gamma\to\Delta$ by existential quantifier elimination methods that transform $\Lambda$ into an equivalent constraint $\Lambda'$ in which $x$ does not occur.\footnote{Methods for the elimination of existentially quantified real variables include Fourier-Motzkin variable elimination \cite{Dantzig1973}, the Loos-Weispfenning procedure \cite{Loos1993} and many others, see e.g.\ Chapter 5 in \cite{Kroening2008}.} Moreover, $\Lambda'$ can be constructed in such a way that it contains only atomic constraints of the form admitted in Definition \ref{definition:BSRwithConstrSyntax} and so that no variables or constant symbols other than the ones in $\Lambda$ are necessary.